Five Open Doors

 Door #1 - God brought this opportunity to my door.

 In January 2022, our pastor announced a missions opportunity to travel to Zambia with Heart of the Bride Ministries, which would take place in June.
 Soon after, a representative from Heart of the Bride spoke to our congregation.
 The team would travel to Zambia and work with an organization called, "Abba's Heart."
 Abba's Heart works with the homeless street kids in Kitwe, Zambia.
 They work diligently to get kids off the street and into their residential program.
 While in the residential program, the medical, physical, educational and spiritual needs of the children are met.
-They live in a home with house parents so the children can see what a godly home and marriage looks like.
+They live in a home with house parents so the children can see what a godly home and marriage look like.
 Two parents in the home.
 A new beginning in a new life.

-I instantly knew my teen daughter, who had been eager for a mission trip, would want to go and it would I who would accompany her.
+I instantly knew my teen daughter, who had been eager for a mission trip, would want to go and it would be I who would accompany her.
 We listened to the gentleman's speech.
 I turned to my daughter and asked if she wanted to go.
 I did not have to complete my sentence before she uttered an excited, "Yes."
 My familiar travel anxieties welled within me.

 Initially, 12 spaces were open for the trip.
 I was reluctant but secured 2 spots right away.
 I prayed to God if this trip was not meant to be, please let the answer be clear.
 Otherwise, I would continue to move forward.

 I was not vaccinated against COVID, so surely God would close the next door and our path to Zambia would end.